eviratec/entity-svc/README.md

-# Eviratec App Service
+# Eviratec Entity Service

-This repository contains the source for the Eviratec App (micro)service.
+This repository contains the source for the Eviratec Entity (micro)service.

 ## Requirements